yingweiwo

 Tetradecanoic acid is an oily white crystalline solid.
 (NTP, 1992)

-Tetradecanoic acid is a straight-chain, fourteen-carbon, long-chain saturated fatty acid mostly found in milk fat.
-It has a role as a human metabolite, an EC 3.1.1.1 (carboxylesterase) inhibitor, a Daphnia magna metabolite and an algal metabolite.
-It is a long-chain fatty acid and a straight-chain saturated fatty acid.
-It is a conjugate acid of a tetradecanoate.
+Tetradecanoic acid is a straight-chain, 14-carbon long-chain saturated fatty acid, mainly found in milk fat.
+It is a human metabolite, an EC 3.1.1.1 (carboxylesterase) inhibitor, a Daphnia magna metabolite, and an algal metabolite.
+It is a long-chain fatty acid and a straight-chain saturated fatty acid, and is the conjugate acid of tetradecanoic acid.

-Myristic acid is a metabolite found in or produced by Escherichia coli (strain K12, MG1655).
+Myristic acid is a metabolite found or produced in Escherichia coli (K12 strain, MG1655 strain).

-Myristic acid has been reported in Calodendrum capense, Camellia sinensis, and other organisms with data available.
+Myristic acid has been reported to exist in Calodendrum capense, Camellia sinensis, and other organisms with relevant data.

 Mechanism of Action